helkey/message-queue/README.md

 $ rqscheduler &
 ```

-Use "CaAPI - Cats as a Service" to Get a [random cat photo[(https://thecatapi.com/), using the API
+Use "CaAPI - Cats as a Service" to Get a [random cat photo](https://thecatapi.com/), using a RESTful API GET command:
 ```sh
 https://api.thecatapi.com/v1/images/search?limit=1
 ```
-which returns a random photo from their cat collection with a typical json response
+which returns a random photo from their cat collection with a json response corresponding to the random file like:
 ```sh
 [{"breeds":[],"id":"1vr","url":"https://cdn2.thecatapi.com/images/1vr.jpg","width":500,"height":334}]
 ```